Veysel-Yildiz/RoR-hydropower-robust-design/README.md

 ## Robustness Results Repository

 Since running the case studies are computationally expensive, design alternatives of each case study generated through MO are provided tn this repository as Des_pars_CASE STUDY NAME.
-Additionally, pre-calculated robustness results for each case study are provided in a separate repository due to their large size.
-You can access the robustness results repository at [https://drive.google.com/drive/folders/1wA52HRU3jIeiFyXRta67kjQEUmON2D_H?usp=drive_link].
+Additionally, presented robustness analysis data for each case study are provided in  the University of Sheffield’s data repository due to their large size at \url{https://doi.org/10.15131/shef.data.23703864}.
 The repository contains the pre-calculated robustness results for each case study, allowing you to review and analyze the robustness without re-running the analysis.

 ## License